temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 Application Failures are used to communicate application-specific failures in Workflows and Activities.
 In Activities, if you throw an `ApplicationFailure`, the Activity will fail.
 However, unless this Activity is specified as non-retryable, it will retry according to the Retry Policy.
 To have an Activity fail when an `ApplicationFailure` is thrown, set it as non-retryable.
 Any other error that is thrown in TypeScript is automatically converted to an `ActivityFailure` upon being thrown.

 1. Edit the `activities.ts` file.
-2. Import `ApplicationFailure` from `@temporalio/common`.
+2. Add `ApplicationFailure` in your imports from `@temporalio/activity` at the top of your file.
 3. In the `sendBill` Activity, we want to throw a non-retryable `ApplicationFailure` if the charge is negative.
 It is important to use a non-retryable failure here, as you want to fail the Activity if the amount was calculated to be negative.
 The Application Failure includes a message as well as a details array with a list of details pertaining to the failure.
 Since we want our custom error data to be serialized and transmitted over the network, we must set our custom data in the `details` field.
 Add a `nonRetryable` key and set it to `true`.
 4. Go to the `validateCreditCard` Activity.
 In the `!isValid` if statement, throw throw an `ApplicationFailure` if the entered credit card number does not have 16 digits.
-In the `detailsField`, add your credit card number.
-Set the `nonRetryable` key to `true`.You can follow the pattern you saw in step 3.
+In the details field, add your credit card number.
+Set the `nonRetryable` key to `true`.
+You can follow the pattern you saw in step 3.

 ## Part B: Throw the Activity Failures in Your Workflow

 In this part of the exercise, you will catch the `ApplicationFailure` that was thrown from the `validateCreditCard` Activity and handle it.

 1. Edit the `workflows.ts` file.
-2. Add `ApplicationFailure` in your imports from `@temporalio/workflow` at the top of your file.
+2. Add `ApplicationFailure` and `ActivityFailure` in your imports from `@temporalio/workflow` at the top of your file.
 3. Look at the call to the `validateCreditCard` Activity.
     i.
 If a non-retryable `ApplicationFailure` is thrown, the Workflow Execution will fail.
 However, it is possible to catch this failure and either handle it, or continue to propagate it up. ii.
 We wrapped the call to the `validateCreditCard` Activity in a `try/catch` block.
 Since the `ApplicationFailure` in the Activity is designated as non-retryable, by the time it reaches the Workflow it is converted to an `ActvityFailure`. iii.
 Within the `catch` block, add a logging statement stating that the Activity has failed. iv.
-After the logging statement, throw another `ApplicationFailure`, passing in the message 'Invalid credit card number error'.
+After the logging statement, throw another `ApplicationFailure`, passing 'Invalid credit card number error' in the `message` field and the credit card number in the `details` field.
 This will cause the Workflow to fail, as you were unable to bill the customer.
 4. Save your file.

 ## Part C: Run the Workflow